Health Information

 5. Propose practical improvements

-Think about what would help someone who finds reading difficult.
+- Draw on those guidelines and examples to suggest what would help someone who finds reading difficult.

-6. End with a short conclusion
+6. End with a concise conclusion

 Summarise: